lennysh/aap-ee-version-matrix/README.md

 Found a mistake or have an update for a new release?
 Contributions are highly encouraged!

-To contribute, please **submit a pull request with your changes to the `AAP_2x.csv` files only**.
-Do not edit the Markdown files directly, as they are overwritten by the automation script.
-Once your pull request is merged, the script will be re-run to update the tables.
+To contribute, please **submit a pull request with your changes to the `AAP_EE.csv` files only**.
+Do not edit the Markdown file directly, as it is overwritten by the automation script.
+Once your pull request is merged, the script will be re-run to update the table.

 ## ✨ Contributors